jhsware/nix-infra-test/README.md

 - overlay network
 - service mesh

-This allows us to limit interaction with the specific nodes being changed during deployment and allow the cluster to automatically propagate changes to the other affected nodes in the cluster.
+This allows us to limit interaction to the specific nodes being changed during deployment.
+The cluster will automatically propagate changes to the other affected nodes in the cluster.

 The worker nodes run databases and applications.